GoodHuddle/help/theming.md

 Once your theme is complete, you should take a screenshot that will be be used as a thumbnail in the final package.
-One nice way to do this is to use Chrome developer tools emulate a device with a 1024x768 screen width, take a screenshot, crop it and resize it to 460 x 290px.
+One nice way to do this is to use Chrome developer tools to emulate a device with a 1024x768 px screen, take a screenshot, crop it and resize it to 460 x 290px.

 The is a `deploy.sh` script that may or may not be of use. **It must be  edited before use**.
 It will build and deploy your theme in one easy step.